freeminer/freeminer/doc/lua_api.md

 section, along with the datatypes they accept.

 #### List of particlespawner properties

-All of the properties in this list can be animated with `*_tween` tables unless otherwise specified.
+All properties in this list of type "vec3 range", "float range" or "vec3" can be animated with `*_tween` tables.
 For example, `jitter` can be tweened by setting a `jitter_tween` table instead of (or in addition to) a `jitter` table/value.

 In this section, a float range is a table defined as so: { min = A, max = B }
 A and B are your supplemented values.
 For a vec3 range this means they are vectors.
 Types used are defined in the previous section.

 * vec3 range `pos`: the position at which particles can appear

 * vec3 range `vel`: the initial velocity of the particle

 * vec3 range `acc`: the direction and speed with which the particle accelerates

+* vec3 range `size`: scales the visual size of the particle texture. if `node` is set, this can be set to 0 to spawn randomly-sized particles (just like actual node dig particles).

 * vec3 range `jitter`: offsets the velocity of each particle by a random amount within the specified range each frame. used to create Brownian motion.

 * vec3 range `drag`: the amount by which absolute particle velocity along each axis is decreased per second.  a value of 1.0 means that the particle will be slowed to a stop over the space of a second; a value of -1.0 means that the particle speed will be doubled every second. to avoid interfering with gravity provided by `acc`, a drag vector like `vector.new(1,0,1)` can be used instead of a uniform value.

 * float range `bounce`: how bouncy the particles are when `collisiondetection` is turned on. values less than or equal to `0` turn off particle bounce;
   `1` makes the particles bounce without losing any velocity, and `2` makes them double their velocity with every bounce.  `bounce` is not bounded but values much larger than `1.0` probably aren't very useful.

 * float range `exptime`: the number of seconds after which the particle disappears.

 * table `attract`: sets the birth orientation of particles relative to various shapes defined in world coordinate space. this is an alternative means of setting the velocity which allows particles to emerge from or enter into